thosgood/this-weeks-finds/markdown/101-151/week136.md

 90th birthday, so keep your eye out for that if you're interested.
-The school featured courses by Cristina Pedicchio, Vaughan Pratt, and some crazy mathematical physicist who thinks the laws of physics are based on n-categories.
+The school featured courses by Cristina Pedicchio, Vaughan Pratt, and some crazy mathematical physicist who thinks the laws of physics are based on
+$n$-categories.
 The notes can be found in the following book:

 2) School on Category Theory and Applications, Coimbra, July 13-17, 199, Textos de Matematica Serie B No. 21, Departamento De Matematica da